 To make matters worse, 6% of premises liability cases involve punitive and actual damages—so, you might be paying out for real damages and money to punish you for any egregious wrongdoing—ouch.
 If the liability case happens to be one of the 5% that involve a wrongful death, those punitive and actual damages can be quite expensive.

 Real estate investment is often about making big and bold moves, but that doesn’t mean you need to act recklessly—protect yourself and form an LLC for real estate investing.
 Need assistance and guidance in forming an LLC?
 No problem!
-I have the experience and real estate-savvy you need to make the right choices—contact me today to discuss how I can help you.
+I have the experience and real estate-savvy you need to make the right choices—contact us today to discuss how we can help you.